luqonhas/SENAI_SEMESTER2_SPRINT2/README.md

-  <h2 align="center">BACK-END</h2>
+  <h2 align="center">API - BACK-END</h2>

   <p align="center">
-    Repository that has all the projects and exercises <br>performed on SPRINT 2 from BACK-END! 🔙
+    Repository that has all the projects and exercises <br>performed on SPRINT 2 from API! 🔙
     <br />
     <a href="https://github.com/luqonhas/SENAI_SEMESTER2_SPRINT2_API"><strong> View Repository
     »</strong></a>